elmatica/Open-Trade-Transfer-Package/README.md

 - custom
   - colors
   - materials

+# JSON schema
+JSON schema is available in the versions folder.
+To link to it, please use the raw link.
+The schema allows you to validate your OTTP file syntax.

 ## Data formats
 When possible subelements are documented, they need to specify what format to use.
 Possible formats are: